 What is Camp One Way's dress code policy?
 Modest clothing must be worn at all times.
 Clothing that advertises alcohol or tobacco products is not considered proper.
 If improper attire is worn the camper will be asked to change.
 Clothes to avoid would be bare midriff or spaghetti strap tops, short shorts, low riding pants, bikinis or tankinis.

 What am I not allowed to bring?
-Cell phones, music players (ipod, cd players, etc), portable gaming units (PSP, DS, etc), tobacco products, illegal drugs, fireworks, or any sort of weapon.
+Portable gaming units (PSP, DS, etc), tobacco products, illegal drugs, fireworks, or any sort of weapon.

 Phone: 217-615-5386 or 1-800-500-6774 Email: firstname.lastname@example.org